A Domain Specific Language for Testing Consensus Implementations: Conclusion

 \section{Conclusion}

 Distributed systems suffer from complex and intricate bugs.
+Existing testing tools for distributed systems focus on either exhaustive enumeration techniques or using controlled randomness.
+Therefore bugs are not reproducible and furthermore, they fail to incorporate the semantics of the protocol.
+With \toolname we aim to raise the level of abstraction in unit tests.
+We combine programmer provided semantic insights with controlled randomized exploration.
+This allows tests to be effective by guiding the automatic search towards interesting sensations, while maintaining reproducibility.

-Existing tools adopt a black box testing approach and rely on either systematic or probabilistic exploration of possible executions.
-We propose a more guided scenario-based unit testing approach where developers program and reuse tests aided by probabilistic exploration techniques to obtain better bug reproducibility.
-To facilitate this, we introduce a domain specific language to describe unit tests and define its syntax and semantics.
-Furthermore, we build an open source tool \toolname that is based on the domain specific language.
-We use \toolname to instrument and test Tendermint~\cite{tendermint}, Raft~\cite{raft} and BFTSmart~\cite{DBLP:conf/dsn/BessaniSA14,DBLP:conf/edcc/SousaB12}.
+We build an open source tool \toolname that is based on the domain specific language.
+We use \toolname to test Tendermint~\cite{tendermint}, Raft~\cite{raft} and BFTSmart~\cite{DBLP:conf/dsn/BessaniSA14,DBLP:conf/edcc/SousaB12}.
 Our unit tests are effective in capturing deviations from the specification in the implementations.
 Furthermore, we demonstrate the re-usability of the tests by running them on different versions of the implementations and checking the bug fixes made in the implementation.

-When testing consensus protocols, we must ensure that we do not violate the fault model.
-For example, in Tendermint, we must ensure that the number of faults introduced does not exceed $f$ for $n \geq 3f+1$ replicas.
-Currently, the developer writing the unit tests is responsible for constraining the number of faults introduced.
-Possible future work can identify and restrict the number of introduced faults based on configurable network assumptions.

-As demonstrated, the protocol specification provides the developer insight into describing unit test scenarios to test the functional correctness of the implementation.
-Another avenue for future work is automated generation of interesting test scenarios given a protocol specification (and its formal correctness proof).